Quickscribe Services Ltd.

 Will-maker Died Before Signing

 In March 2020, the world ground to a halt as a result of the COVID-19 pandemic.
 Offices were shuttered and in-person meetings were only permitted for essential purposes.
 In light of the pandemic, Marilyn Bishop cancelled her March 20th appointment at her lawyer's office to execute her new will.
 She had already given her instructions, reviewed the draft, and made a few minor clarifications.
 All that remained was to have the will signed and witnessed.
 Unfortunately, Ms. Bishop passed away four months later, before she could execute the will.
 Could her unsigned document be a valid will?
 In the unique circumstances of Bishop Estate v.
 Sheardown, 2021 BCSC 1571, the BC Court used its power to order that her unexecuted will was fully effective.
-Read the full article by Janis Ko with ONYX Law Group.
+Read the full article by Janis Ko with Onyx Law Group.

 BC to Allow Electronic Wills and